facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/getting_started.rst

 Installation
 ------------

-We provide :code:`conda` package for Tensor Comprehensions to quickly get started with using TC.
+We provide :code:`conda` package for Tensor Comprehensions (only :code:`linux-64` package) to quickly get started with using TC.
 Follow the steps below to install TC :code:`conda` package:

 **Step 1:** Setup Anaconda
 If you don't have Anaconda setup already, please follow the step :ref:`install_anaconda`.